Alakh11/BizzTrack111/README.md

 For a comprehensive project overview, architecture details, and feature documentation, please refer to the [PROJECT_REPORT.md](./PROJECT_REPORT.md) file.

+## 📦 Supabase Integration

+For a Comprehensive supabase overview, authentication, user profiles, and database operations, please refer to the [SUPABASE.md](./SUPABASE.md) file.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.